cloudfoundry-community/dotnet-shims/README.md

 By adding `CloudFoundry.Shims.EventLogShim.Initialize()` to your app's startup, all calls to the `System.Diagnostics.EventLog.WriteEvent` and `System.Diagnostics.EventLog.WriteEntry` static methods will write to console.
 As with all shims, this behavior will extend only to your app domain.
 If you run multiple app domains, be sure to call the Initialize method in each domain at startup.

 By using Shims, we make the minor adjustments required to make our approach to logging meet 12-factor at a level surface, so to speak, without changing our code or our environment.
 This shim leverages the <a target="tab" href="https://github.com/pardeike/Harmony/wiki">Lib.Harmony</a> NuGet package.

-### Contributors
-This shim and the explanation was created by Brian Friedman, @brianuol